 IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 IPTV, or Internet Protocol Television, is the delivery of television over the Internet instead of via traditional TV formats.
-Over the Fall 2013 school year, Tulane Technology Services will continue its IPTV pilot to the residence halls.
-Cox Communications is Tulane's partner in this IPTV pilot.
+Tulane Technology Services has partnered with Cox Campus Connect to bring IPTV to Tulane residence halls and throughout the Tulane campus.

-IPTV delivers a cable television-like lineup to the users' desktop (Mac and Windows) and mobile devices (iOS now, Android to come).
+IPTV delivers a cable television-like lineup to the users' desktop (Mac and Windows) and mobile devices (iOS, Andriod & Kindle).
 Eventually, your gaming devices (Playstation, X-Box , etc.) will be IPTV capable, too.
 The Tulane IPTV service is intended for on-campus residents and is only available over the Tulane network - you won't be able to connect from off-campus.

 Desktop or laptop: Download and install the IPTV app to get started.
 Remember, the app won't work unless you are Tulane uptown campus resident.